 In 2009, he married Karina Yáñez.
-They an adorable and intelligent 14-year-old son, named Miguel Emiliano and their beloved 10-year-old daughter Sofia, who has a passion for reading and enjoys collecting stones and insects.
+They have an adorable and intelligent 14-year-old son, named Miguel Emiliano and a beloved 10-year-old daughter Sofia, who has a passion for reading and enjoys collecting stones and insects.
 He and his wife have an excellent relationship, which was confirmed with their religious wedding celebrated by the Reverend Canon George F. Woodward III.
-In 2022, Karina was diagnosed with ovarian cancer, and thanks to her mental and spiritual strength, and above all, her trust in God, Karina has overcome cancer and now continues to be a great helper to Miguel and the entire church community of San Paul's.
+In 2022, Karina was diagnosed with ovarian cancer, and thanks to her mental and spiritual strength, and above all, her trust in God, Karina has overcome cancer and now continues to be a great helper to Miguel and the entire church community of Saint Paul's.

 When Fr.
 Miguel was ordained to the Diaconate, the Holy Spirit guided him down the path of visiting the sick, something he greatly enjoyed and wanted to continue doing, so he suggested remaining as a deacon for a few more years.
 However, that request was denied due to the need for a Spanish-speaking Priest in the community.
-Since, with the initiative of the Rector, a solid Spanish-speaking service had been created for the first time at St. Paul Church, and this demanded for Miguel to be ordained as a Priest as soon as possible.
+Since, with the initiative of the Rector, a solid Spanish-speaking service has been created for the first time at St. Paul Church, and this impelled our Bishop to ordain Padre Miguel Rangel as priest as soon as possible.
 When his ordination took place on July 22, 2023, the feast of St. Mary Magdalene, the Spirit of God (playful as always) guided him to focus his energy on the Sacramental and pastoral aspects, and, in addition, on ministry development, which have flowed like water in their creation and are currently a great testimony to the entire Parish, who labor together for the Kingdom of God.